Updated Mar 10, 2026

 What should institutions do next?

-Protect high-impact facilities and staff availability, and close persistent gaps in access and assessment clarity.
-Prioritise accessible booking, extended hours at peaks and structured communication so students know what to use, when and how.
-Use NSS comment analysis to track fixes, publish short updates to cohorts, and audit accessibility so disabled students experience parity.
+Protect the facilities and staff support that students already value, then focus on the pain points that repeatedly undermine access and assessment clarity.
+Prioritise accessible booking, extended hours at peak times and consistent communication so students know what to use, when and how.
+Use NSS open-text analysis methodology to track whether changes are working, publish short updates to cohorts and audit accessibility so disabled students experience the same quality of support.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text feedback into actionable insight for learning resources in music.
-It lets you:
+Student Voice Analytics turns open-text feedback into actionable insight on learning resources in music.
+It helps you:

 Request a walkthrough